Search Meter: a WordPress plugin

 You can also show your readers what the most popular searches are.
 The Popular Searches widget displays a configurable list of recent popular successful search terms on your blog, with each term hyperlinked to the actual search results.
 There’s also a Recent Searches widget, which simply displays the most recent searches.
 If you are happy to edit your theme, both of these functions are also available as template tags.

 Search Meter installs easily and requires no configuration.
 Just install it, activate it, and it starts tracking your visitors’ searches.
-Here’s a screenshot of the administration interface, showing some of the reports you’ll get.
-Click the image for a full-size view.
+Here’s a screenshot of the Search Meter dashboard, showing some of the reports you’ll get.

 Compatibility